About this Calculator Museum

 -

-My reward for the worst keyboard design goes to the
+My reward for the worst keyboard layouts goes to joined winners

 -